 “This is especially true when we know that Covid-19 disease is very strongly associated with blood clotting and there have been hundreds if not many thousands of deaths caused by blood clotting as a result of Covid-19 disease.

 “The first thing to do is to be absolutely certain that the clots did not have some other cause, including Covid-19.”

-It said: “An analysis of our safety data of more than 10 million records has shown no evidence of an increased risk of pulmonary embolism or deep vein thrombosis in any defined age group, gender, batch or in any particular country.
+The pharmaceutical giant said a “careful review of all available safety data” of more than 17 million people vaccinated in the EU and UK with the AstraZeneca jab has shown “no evidence of an increased risk of pulmonary embolism, deep vein thrombosis (DVT) or thrombocytopenia, in any defined age group, gender, batch or in any particular country.”